-Khodakivska hadn't planned to be part how to draw," she said, but quickly she saw that her collaboration was comforting for the girl, and later for the other children she interviewed.
-"They like it.
+Khodakivska hadn't planned to be part of the drawing process.
+"I don't know how to draw," she said, but quickly she saw that her collaboration was comforting for the girl, and later for the other children she interviewed.
+"Thev like it.
 They want to share ...
 It creates an intimate atmosphere," she said.